Beadsworth/btnl_challenge/README.md

 ### Running in Docker

-After building, you can run qwap like so:
+After building, you can run vwap like so:

 ```
 cat some_file.csv | ./run.sh